dasch-swiss/dsp-api/docs/03-endpoints/api-v2/text/overview.md

 # Overview

-DSP API supports various ways of handling textual data:
+DSP-API supports various ways of handling textual data:

 ## Text in RDF

-Textual data can be included directly in the data stored in DSP API.
+Textual data can be included directly in the data stored in DSP-API.
 This is the default way of handling text in the DSP.
 There are three ways of representing textual data in DSP-API, two of which are fully supported by DSP-APP and DSP-TOOLS.